-The average duration of the first instance procedure in the AnkER centres as 6.6 months in 2020, compared to 8.3 months for all procedures.
-In the first quarter of 2021, the average duration was 5.3 months in AnkER centres and 6.5 months in all first instance procedures.
+In 2022, the average duration of the first instance procedure in the AnkER centres and functionally equivalent facilities was 8.2 months, compared to 7.6 months for all first instance procedures.
+Thus, similar to 2021 (7.3 months in AnkER centres, compared to 6.6 months for all procedures), procedures were not faster but slower in AnkER centres.
+In 2020, procedures in AnkER centres and functionally equivalent facilities lasted 6.6 months, compared to 8.3 months for all procedures.
 In the BAMF evaluation of AnkER centres, a comparison between procedures in AnkER centres and other procedures leads to the conclusion that procedures are only marginally faster in AnkER centres.

 As the name of the institution suggests, the AnkER centres are also supposed to implement returns of rejected asylum seekers more efficiently, especially by establishing return counselling services in the facilities and also by obliging rejected asylum seekers to stay in these facilities for a period of up to 24 months after the stay in the initial reception centre.
 However, these measures are not unique features of the AnkER centres and similar arrangements exist in other facilities as well.
 The BAMF evaluation finds that residents of AnkER centres and equivalent facilities who have their application rejected are more likely to decide to return "voluntarily".
-However, the rate of absconding is also higher among rejected applicants living in AnkER centres, and the rate of forced removals has been found to be lower.
-It also appears that (rejected) asylum seekers stay in these facilities for prolonged periods (see Freedom of Movement).
+However, the rate of absconding is also higher among rejected applicants living in AnkER centres published in 2021, and the rate of forced removals has been found to be lower.
+It also appears that (rejected) asylum seekers stay in these facilities for prolonged periods (see Freedom of movement).